rhmaxdotorg/pulsechain-validator/README.md

 - Enabling local RPC for Metamask
 - Withdrawals and exiting the network
 - Snapshot synced blockchain data and server backups
+- Reset the validator and monitoring setup (in case you need to start over)

 The setup script installs pre-reqs, golang, rust, go-pulse (geth fork) and lighthouse on a fresh, clean Ubuntu OS for getting a PulseChain Mainnet Validator Node setup and running with **Geth (go-pulse)** and **Lighthouse** clients.